Bridgewater High School, Warrington: Banding system

 The pupils are split into two bands, Stockton and Appleton.
 In years 7, 8 and 9 pupils typically have lessons with other members of their band.

 In the GCSE years (10 & 11), two additional bands are introduced (independently of the original two), L and K. Pupils are split between the two bands for compulsory lessons (P.E and PSHE), but GCSE lessons are independent of this.
 In these two years, the original Stockton and Appleton are observed only for assemblies and pastoral periods.

-Pupils of Appleton and Stockton are indicated by the pattern of stripes on their ties.
-Stockton has one repeated stripe, whilst Appleton has two stripes close together, then repeated along the tie.
-The stripes are different colours depending what year the pupil is in.
-The ties are moved down each year, so that a year seven pupil will be wearing the same colour tie for the following years.
-This allows staff to easily identify what year a pupil is in.

 Links and exchanges

 In the past, the school has been linked with Soweto High School which is situated in Johannesburg, South Africa, with an exchange between pupils and teachers taking place.

 The school continues to take part in pupil exchanges to Martha's Vineyard, and Germany.